Algodystrophy: when and how it manifests itself.

 When applied in the early stages of Algodystrophy , SCS can significantly increase limb function and pain relief, but its use remains controversial and should be reserved for carefully selected patients.
 Clinically detectable objectives of SCS in CRPS include reducing the perception of pain and muscle dysfunction and improving blood flow.
 Patients should undergo a stimulation test with a temporary device to assess reactivity and confirm the potential benefit of permanent implantation.
 Electrodes are placed in the lower cervical region for involvement of the upper limbs and in the lower thoracic region for damage to the lower limbs, adjusting the final positioning based on the referral of patients for paresthesias in the affected region.
 Complications of this technique range from infection and bleeding, spinal cord or nerve injury, implant migration, malposition or rupture, and failure of the pulse generator.

-An intensive pharmacological approach, including nerhydronate and/or other drugs (corticosteroids, analgesics, vitamin C), combined with a rehabilitative approach focused on maximizing functional independence and reducing pain, has been found in several patients as being at an early stage, providing excellent results.
-In a chronic phase a multimodal approach is mandatory, including as key treatments the modalities of sensory modulation for pain control through conservative and interventional techniques.
-In any case, these treatments should be associated with BP, such as nerhydronate as a first-line drug.
+An intensive pharmacological approach, including neridronate and/or other drugs (corticosteroids, analgesics, vitamin C), combined with a rehabilitative approach focused on maximizing functional independence and reducing pain, has been found in several patients as being at an early stage, providing excellent results.
+In a chronic phase a multidisciplinary approach is mandatory, including as key treatments the modalities of sensory modulation for pain control through conservative and interventional techniques.
+In any case, these treatments should be associated with Bisphosphonates, such as Neridronate as a first-line drug.